lukelliot/Missile-Defense/README.md

   Missile Defense's animation is handled by `window.requestAnimationFrame()` which optimizes the frame rate, giving the user smooth gameplay.
 It is recursively called, saving the current timer Id as an instance variable in the class `Interface`.

+Turret rotation is handled by function found in `Calc` module utilizing the `Math.atan2` method to find the angle of the mouse relative to the x axis.
+A `mouseover` listener is used to render `ctx.rotate`.
+The turret will disappear when destroyed.

 ### Features Coming Soon!